PrestaShop/prestashop-specs/back-office/advanced-parameters/database/advanced_parameters-database-sql_manager.md

 ### SQL Manager List

 Below the messages, the page displays the SQL Manager list with the request's ID, SQL query name, SQL query, and the actions columns.
-The request's actions allow us to download the request's result into a CSV file, view the request's result on the page, delete the request, and edit it.
+The request's actions allow users to download the request's result into a CSV file, view the request's result on the page, delete the request, and edit it.
 To summarize the actions cab be:
 - Export.
 Executes the query, and downloaded the result in CSV format.
 - View.
 Executes the query, and get the results displayed in an HTML table, right within the PrestaShop interface.